 It’s helpful to think of startups as proceeding through several stages, which I have defined before from a funding perspective.
 Let’s take a look here some similar stages from a support perspective:

 - Idea stage.
 The first step toward any business idea is to write it down and build a business plan around it.
 If you need help at this stage, look for a local university teaching night courses entrepreneurship, or how to build a business plan.
 The alternative is to work with an innovation institute to evaluate your technology, or hire a consultant.
-If you need money now, is has to come from friends and family.
+If you need money now, it has to come from friends and family.